rexagod/resource-state-metrics/README.md

 - Library support: The module is **never** intended to be used as a library, and as such, does not export any functions or types, with `pkg/` being an exception (for managed types and such).
 - Metrics stability: There are no metrics [stability](https://kubernetes.io/blog/2021/04/23/kubernetes-release-1.21-metrics-stability-ga/) guarantees, as the metrics are user-generated.
 - No middle-ware: The configuration is `unmarshal`led into a set of stores that the codebase directly operates on.
 There is no middle-ware that processes the configuration before it is used, in order to avoid unnecessary complexity.
 However, the expression(s) within the `value` and `labelValues` may need to be evaluated before being used, and as such, are exceptions.
+- The managed resource, `ResourceMetricsMonitor` is namespace-scoped, but, to keep in accordance with KSM's `CustomResourceState`, which allows for collecting metrics from cluster-wide resources, it is possible to omit any `field` or `label` selectors to achieve that result.
+Similarly, to isolate metrics between namespaces (or teams), the selectors may be levied, and a utility such as [`prom-label-proxy`](https://github.com/prometheus-community/prom-label-proxy) to enforce selective namespace(s) or custom label(s).
+  - Enforce namespaced-collection behind a flag (for cluster admins)?

 ## TODO